 Prospective students and their families are strongly encouraged to visit Warner Pacific.
 This provides an opportunity to explore the campus and meet the people who make Warner Pacific University unique.
 The Office of Admission offers a variety of campus visitation days or will design an individual visit Monday through Friday, based on the needs and interests of the prospective student.
-Individual or group visits may be scheduled by contacting the Office of Admission at 1-800-804-1510 or 503-517-1020 weekdays from 8:00 a.m. to 5:00 p.m. or online at www.warnerpacific.edu or by FAX at 503-517-1540.
+Individual or group visits may be scheduled by contacting the Office of Admission at 1-800-804-1510 or 503-517-1020 weekdays from 8:00 a.m. to 5:00 p.m. or online at www.warnerpacific. edu.
+The office may also be reached by email at: admissions@warnerpacific.edu or by FAX at 503-517-1540.
 Directions to the campus, lodging, and restaurant information along with sites of local interest are available upon request.